Pickhill: Roxby

 Roxby is a deserted medieval village about 2 mi west of the village, recorded in 1198.
 By the 20th century it was reduced to a single farmhouse, Roxby House.
 The farmhouse was demolished in 1994 to make way for the construction of the A1(M) motorway.

 Governance

-The village lies within the Richmond (Yorks) UK Parliament constituency.
-It is also within the Bedale electoral division of North Yorkshire County Council and the Tanfield ward of Hambleton District Council.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+Until 2023, Pickhill was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.